The Prosumer Blog

 Prosumer Meetings

 Prosumers hold monthly meetings based on topics of how to live life in spite of challenges we have been living with.
-While support happens at the meetings, we are not a traditional support meeting.
+We provide support in meetings, but they are not traditional support groups.
 We hold empowerment meetings to give people the tools on how to live life!!
 RECOVERY IS POSSIBLE!!

 Find a Meeting Near You